 The significance of the Kinpu Ryu for the student

 The Tsugaru shakuhachi music of the Kinpu Ryu is unique in that it developed among the still active samurai class, whereas in the rest of Japan honkyoku developed with the Komuso.
 It’s played with a pulsing breath called komi-buki or “packed/pushed breath”.
 If done, it offers a chance to synchronize with the teacher in unique way making for an unparalleled experience.
 The sound of komi-buki is reminiscent of other musical tradition of Aomori including the driving rhythms of the Tsugaru shamisen.
-The style is also very dynamic and beautiful.
-It easily becomes apparent why the Kinpu Ryu influenced many great masters across Japan.
+Naturally this style is very dynamic and beautiful so it’s easy to see why it influenced many great masters across Japan.

 Komi-buki mostly comes from the abdomen or hara and chest.
 The throat or epiglottis is also usually involved to a much lesser degree.
 However, the abdomen need not be pulsed in a forceful way, rather, it can be much like how singers project from the “diaphragm”.

 In lessons I offer the opportunity to explore variations of komi-buki and I encourage my students to find what they connect with most, even if that means not doing it at all.
 Even without this characteristic technique the music is profound and unparalleled.

 (Esoteric note: Chigiri is a ubiquitous motif or riff in Kinpu Ryu.
 It varies slightly but involves a fairly quick step-like progression between the notes Tsu (dai) meri, Ru, Tsu (dai) meri, Ro, and Ro dai meri.)

 History of the Kinpu Ryu, the original honkyoku of Tsugaru

 Aomori and Tsugaru are known for having strong musical traditions.
-The Kinpu Ryu honkyoku survived very well as a distinct regional style, although, as with most honkyoku schools, practitioners are few.
+The Kinpu Ryu honkyoku survived very well as a distinct regional style despite in-fighting nearly destroying the school.
+As with most honkyoku schools, practitioners were and are few.